bioio-devs/bioio/README.md

 [File-System Specification (fsspec)](https://github.com/intake/filesystem_spec) allows for common object storage services (S3, GCS, etc.) to act like normal filesystems by following the same base specification across them all.
-AICSImageIO utilizes this standard specification to make it possible to read directly from remote resources when the specification is installed.
+BioIO utilizes this standard specification to make it possible to read directly from remote resources when the specification is installed.